Course: CIS451/651 Data Compression in Multimedia

 Description

-(40 points) Company "UD-Banners-and-Art" finds it necessary to store billions of ASCII art files and banner-like posters (e.g., see unix command "banner" to see how to make a banner using only a single character ).
+(40 points) Company "UD-Banners-and-Art" finds it necessary to store millions of ASCII art files and banner-like posters (e.g., see unix command "banner" to see how to make a banner using only a single character ).
 To save disk space, a promising CISC451/651 student proposes the following simple run length coding scheme.
 For a given ASCII input file, each "run" of identical characters in an original file is compressed into a 'RunLength - Character' pair.
 In the following example, an original file contains 33 bytes including 2 bytes for blanks and 1 byte for a newline character indicated by "<nl>".
 Count the 33 bytes below:

 Using the following self-describing compressed file organization specification: